mikelee1313/SPO_Branding/README.md

    - Set the path to your logo image file
    - Configure branding options (ChangeLogoImage, ApplyThemeColors, ProcessSubsites)
    - Choose a color theme from the predefined options
-   - Enter your Entra ID App details (TenantName, AppId, Thumbprint, TenantId)
+   - Enter your Entra ID App details (TenantName, AppId, TenantId)
+   - Enter your certificate thumbprint
+   - Configure throttling settings (MaxRetries, RetryInitialWait, RetryFactor)

 3. **Prepare Site List:**
    - Create a CSV file with a column header named "URL"